VitroTech/docs/research/report-from-work-done-on-signature-verification-issue.md

 ### Steps Done

  1. Research on core concepts related to the issue.
-As it's a more complex Issue and some crucial components are build with golang - a language not used by me - this step took me about 4h,
+As it's a more complex Issue it needed time,
- 2. After getting AWS credentials needed to run the ___Oracle Data Store___, I was able to build and run the _Oracle Data Store_ and _Oracle Key Store PoC_ ~ 1h,
+ 2. After getting AWS credentials needed to run the ___Oracle Data Store___, the _Oracle Data Store_ and _Oracle Key Store PoC_ was build,
- 3. As time-cap set for this task was limited, I had about 7h left to work on this problem.
-With the help of components creator, Andrzej, I was able to configure the components to work with each other and test some potential fixes (listed below) - none of them did not bring the expected result ~ 4h,
+ 3. With the help of components creator, Andrzej, the components were configured to work with each other and some potential fixes were tested
+ (listed below) - none of which did not bring the expected result,

 ### What Was Checked